RikenSugitaLab/MLMM-Potential/doc/ML_Model.md

 ## Model Part
 wf: weight for loss term of force
 wq: weight for loss term of charge of qm atoms
-total_charge: the net charge of QM region
+total_charge: the net charge of QM region.
+Default: 0.0
 train_total_energy: whether the total energy/force of QM region will be used for training.
 If it's set to false, the difference of total energy/force between couloumb energy/force calculated from QM charge output from Quantum Calculation will be used for training.
 Default: True
 reference_model: Wherther couloumb energy/force calculated from predicted QM charge will be used in Readout Module.
 Default: True

 ### rep_model:
-n_interactions: number of interaction layers
+n_interactions: number of interaction layers.
+Default: 6
-n_atom_basis: dimension of invariant/equivariant feature vector
+n_atom_basis: dimension of invariant/equivariant feature vector.
+Default: 256
-n_filters: dimension of filtering space (commonly the same as n_atoms_basis)
+n_filters: dimension of filtering space (commonly the same as n_atoms_basis.
+Default: 256
-n_basis: number of radial basis functions
+n_basis: number of radial basis functions.
+Default: 128
-max_z: max nuclear charge of elements in the system
+max_z: max nuclear charge of elements in the system.
+Default: 100
-cutoff: cutoff distance for graph convolution
+cutoff: cutoff distance for graph convolution.
+Default: 3.0 angstrom
-basis_func: the radial basis function used, "gaussian" (Gaussian basis) and "sin" (Painn radial basis function)
+basis_func: the radial basis function used, "gaussian" (Gaussian basis) and "sin" (Painn radial basis function).
+Default: gaussian
 cutoff_network: the type of cut off function.
-"MollifierCutoff" and "CosineCutoff" are available
+"MollifierCutoff" and "CosineCutoff" are available.
+Default: MollifierCutoff
 do_graph_norm: whether a graph normalization layer is used at the end each interction layer.
 Default: False
 if_Tensor_Interaction: If dipole-dipole message is used.
 Default: True
 LODE: whether long-range descriptor contributed from QM atoms are considered.
 Default: True
 gamma: parameter of switch function in LODE (Unit: Bohr)
 delta: parameter of switch function in LODE (Unit: Bohr)
+accumulate_update: Whether the update from QM atoms to long-range descriptor is accumulated.
+Default: False
+activation function: the activation function used in representation module(only support "swish").
+Default: swish

 ### out_model:
 activation function: the activation function used in read out module (only support "shifted-plus" and "swish").
 Default: swish
-n_layers: number of hidden layers in MLP.
+n_layers: number of fully connected layers in MLP.
 Default: 2

 ## Data Part
 batch_size: batch size